Adityajn/ChatBot-Workshop-Mar-2k18/Readme.md

 2. Suppose order a pizza has 2 slots i.e. what kind of pizza and size of pizza
 3. Change my pin requires current pin.

+## Prompts
+1. Questions to be asked to get required slots.

 ## Context
 1. Makes Chatbots intelligent,
 2. identify context of chat.